alne4294/s15_newgord_data_lecture_notes/README.md

 Turf is GIS for web maps.
 It’s a fast, compact, and open-source JavaScript library that implements the most common geospatial operations: buffering, contouring, triangular irregular networks (TINs), and more.
 Turf speaks GeoJSON natively, easily connects to Leaflet, and is now available as a Mapbox.js plugin on our cloud platform.

 #### Javascript graphics

+## Lecture 25

+#### Flask

+(My presentation)

+## Lecture 24

+#### D3

+JavaScript library for manipulating documents based on data.
+D3 helps you bring data to life using HTML, SVG, and CSS.
+D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.

+#### Leaflet

+(My presentation)

+#### Vega

+Vega is a visualization grammar, a declarative format for creating, saving and sharing visualization designs.
+With Vega you can describe data visualizations in a JSON format, and generate interactive views using either HTML5 Canvas or SVG.